 If you love spiralizing you will love this quick, easy and super fun to make spiralized vegetable soup.
 Nutritious, gluten free and vegan, it takes only about 10 minutes to cook!

-Zucchinis (courgettes) disappeared from the shops for a good few weeks (consequence of adverse wheather conditions in Spain, apparently) but now they are back! and I am very excited to share this post on How to Make Spiralized Vegetable Noodle Soup.
+Zucchinis (courgettes) disappeared from the shops for a good few weeks (consequence of adverse wheather conditions in Spain, apparently) but now they are back! and I am very excited to share my recipe for making a simple spiralized vegetable soup.

 When it comes to spiralizing vegetables zucchinis are a great choice.
 They make a tasty and pretty alternative to ordinary pasta.
 With the added bonus of being naturally low carb and gluten free!
 In this recipe I decided to add a few other spiralized vegetables for extra flavour, colour and texture – carrot, potato and celery root.

 This soup is different from other soup recipes not only because it is made almost exclusively using spiralized vegetables (with the exception of the onion) but also because it cooks in only about 10 minutes.
 Spiralized vegetables in general cook very quickly, which makes them a super convenient ingredient.